 It took us a year of searching for the purest source of spring water until we found the Ballantruan spring.
 This determined the location of the distillery, tucked away in picturesque countryside.
 The natural and unspoilt environment that surrounds us, and our focus on making great whisky, can be tasted in every glass of “the gentle dram”.

-The tour and tasting will take approx. 90 minutes and cost £20 per person (payable on arrival).
-BOOKING IS ESSENTIAL.
+The tour and tasting will take approx. 90 minutes and the is cost £20 per person (payable on arrival).
+Booking is essential as places are limited to only 8 per session.

 Tomintoul Distillery was built in 1964.
 Our distillery uses traditional techniques that stretch back hundreds of years, to make our award-winning single malt, “the gentle dram”.
 The natural environment, fresh air and pure water all add to our uniquely smooth and mellow spirit.